 What Route did we take? – Road Trip Planner Florida to Alaska

 When the day came to head off on our road trip we were excited, but also incredibly nervous.
 This was our first ever “official blog trip” and we weren’t sure if we were even going to be able to make it to our goal destination.
 You see, when we originally planned the trip, we were supposed to leave in September.
-That would have given us enough time to drive through Canada and Alaska before winter hit.
+That would have given us enough time to drive through Canada and Alaska before Winter hit.
 Unfortunately, life got in the way of our plans.
 We didn’t leave until October 1st, which meant that we were faced with the reality that we might have road closures and unsafe conditions along the way.
 All we knew for certain was that we were committed to getting as far as we could, and like many situations, there were too many variables to control to really worry about it.
-We set off with loose plans and lots of guts, and figured we’d have a great time either way.
+We set off with loose plans, all the items on our road trip checklist, lots of guts, and figured we’d have a great time either way.

 Our road trip started off with a rather counterintuitive step.
 We drove south before we drove north.
 We didn’t want to start our trip in a humdrum location like Hollywood, FL.
 It had no glitz or glam and it certainly wasn’t “epic”.
 We set our sites on Key West, Florida instead and chose an ideal landmark, the Southernmost point of the continental US.

 Once we were 90-miles away from the homeland (I am 1/2 Cuban ya know ), we took the first off many u-turns and made our way north.
 The drive through Florida took us through the Everglades, up the western coast and to our first stopping point, Atlanta, Georgia.
 We had one place we considered an absolute “must see” while we were there.
 The Georgia Aquarium, and it was absolutely mind blowing!
 It’s one of a few places where you can see a whale shark up close!